Sunday, May 13, 2007

 Poland: The Last Bastion

-As WND reported, the fourth World Congress convened this weekend to address Europe's "demographic winter" of plunging birthrates by promoting the "natural family" as the "springtime of Europe and the world."
+"demographic winter" of plunging birthrates by promoting the "natural family" as the "springtime of Europe and the world."

 In April, members of the European Parliament quickly denounced Giertych's "homosexual propaganda" proposal as "repulsive" and "hateful" and passed a resolution of condemnation 325-124, with 150 abstentions.